nlevin11/skiGame/skier_game_design.md

 - Shop button in the top left corner.
 - The shop contains 4 rows of items, with each row being one type of gear (headwear, jacket, pants, skis).
 - The high score in the top right corner.
+- This score is preserved whenever the user re-enters the website
 - Skier positioned in the middle with the same background as in-game - to seamlessly transition to the game.
 - An icon in the center directs users to press space to play.